Policy

 LSA(s) for death benefits exceeds the amount of death benefits payable to a

-surviving spouse over a two-year period, claims services staff shall deny the
+surviving spouse over a two-year period, claims services staff must deny the

 most recently requested LSA.